King Kong (1959 musical): PlotFrom the London cast recording liner notes (no indication of copyright):In the dim light of early morning the township people set out for work ("Sad Times, Bad Times"). As Pauline, the washerwoman, leaves to deliver a bundle of washing a boy picks out a tune on a penny whistle—the "Little Kong" song, which has become a great favourite with the children. This sets the group reminiscing about the life of King Kong, who has become something of a legend in the township. And so we see the great King Kong in his heyday, surrounded by photographers, journalists and an excited township crowd ("Marvelous Muscles"). There is a big fight coming off, and everybody is confident it will be a pushover for the Champ ("King Kong"). King wins the fight and takes his friends to celebrate in Back of the Moon, the township's most famous shebeen ("Kwela Kong").

 The whole town comes to Jack and Miriam's wedding ("Wedding Hymn") and in the middle of the ceremony King arrives, demanding "Where's Joyce?"
 A few minutes later Joyce comes in with Lucky, and in that moment King sees not only his own downfall, but Joyce's tragic return to the tough life of the shebeen keeper and gangster's girl.
 In blind fury, he kills Joyce.
 At his trial, a showman and eccentric to the end, King dismisses his lawyer, pleads guilty and asks the judge to sentence him to death ("Death Song").
 He is given fifteen years imprisonment, but two weeks later drowns himself in a dam at the farm prison to which he was committed.
 As the show ends, it is evening in the township yard and the people are streaming back from work.

 Legacy

 In February 2017, saxophonist Soweto Kinch presented a BBC Radio 3 programme entitled King Kong – The Township Jazz Musical, with Hugh Masekela, Pat Williams and singer Abigail Kubeka among the featured guests.
 A revival of the musical opened in autumn 2017 at the Fugard Theatre in Cape Town, produced by Eric Abraham, for whom it took 20 years to secure the rights."SA’s first ‘black’ musical King Kong returns with a world-class cast", City Press, 7 June 2017.
-It received favourable reviews in South African national press."KING KONG REVIEW", WeekendSpecial, 6 Aug 2017.
+It received positive reviews in South African press,"KING KONG REVIEW", WeekendSpecial, 6 August 2017. but drew unfavourable comparisons with the original production from a writer in Opera magazine.